-A. Implants are over 90% successful.
-That means that 10% will have to be removed.
-There is a $600 charge to replace implants that are lost.
+A. Implants are over 90% successful in the upper arch and approach the high 90s in the lower jaw.
+That means that up to 10% may have issues and may even have to be removed in some cases, not in all cases, but some.
+There is a $950.00 charge to replace implants that are lost.

 Q: Does it hurt to put them in?

-A. Mini-implant placement is a simple one-step procedure.
+A. Implant placement of this type is usually a simple one-step procedure.
 Your gums will not be cut open and no sutures are needed.
 The process is made easy for you with non-lingering sedation and oral conscious sedation.
 You will walk out of the office and probably have no pain at all.